 This area of Clean Water Partners aims to provide information with regards to a range of benzene related matters, from some of the different types of leukemia and illnesses that can be caused by exposure to matter relating to the legal rights of those affected by ill health through benzene exposure.

-Benzene exposure (In-Depth) is an article that provides information about the various effects of exposure to this chemical, what this chemical is, and what sort of health risks high level or prolonged exposure can cause.
+Benzene exposure is an article that provides information about the various effects of exposure to this chemical, what this chemical is, and what sort of health risks high level or prolonged exposure can cause.

 Acute and chronic benzene health effects lists the various acute and chronic health issues that are linked to exposure to benzene.
 You can also find out more about additional health effects, including the various cancers that can be caused by exposure to benzene.